|

 This tunnel is about 1.5 meters tall by 1 meter wide.
 It curves along its length of approximately 10 meters.

-You can see it curve slightly to the right, and you can see the block walls and rock slab roof.
+You can see how it curves slightly to the right, and you can see the block walls and rock slab roof.

 The sousterrain tunnel opens into the main chamber.